 Reading and Vision Loss

-While there are many reading tools available to you, it's important to remember that any solution means that you will have to do things in a different way.
-Audio books, magnification, and other options can be very effective, but may take time and patience to learn to manage.
+While there are many reading tools available to you, it's important to remember that any solution will require that you learn to read in a different way.
+Audio books, magnification, and other options can be very effective, but also will take time and patience to learn to manage.

-In the end, the best approach to reading may be the hodgepodge method—that is, to try out, and mix and match, different techniques based on your own comfort level and reading habits.
+In the end, the best approach to reading may be the "hodgepodge" method: try out, and mix and match, different techniques based on your own comfort level and reading habits.
 Not every solution is right for everyone, so do what's best for you.
-The links that follow will give you an idea of the variety of available reading formats.
+The links that follow will give you an idea of the wide variety of reading formats that are available.

 - Bigger and Better: Large Print